shanghong/Multiband-RF-pulse-Design/README.md

     A Bloch simulator written as a MEX function developed by Brian Hargreaves. http://mrsrl.stanford.edu/~brian/blochsim/

-For readers' convenience, these public packages are downloaded and included here.
-The author acknowledges their work and keeping it public.
+For readers' convenience, these public packages are included here.
+The author acknowledges their work and making it public.

 CVX is used to solve convex optimization problem in this work, which is a Matlab-based modeling system for specifying and solving convex programs.
 Reference: Michael Grant and Stephen Boyd.
 CVX: Matlab software for disciplined convex programming, version 2.0 beta. http://cvxr.com/cvx, September 2013.
 To use this toolbox, please install cvx first.
 More details can be found at http://cvxr.com/cvx/.